sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/2_unbox.md

 ### Assembly completed

-This is how the fully assembled board looks like:
+This is what the fully assembled board looks like:
 ![assemble_ok](./../../../../zh/lichee/th1520/lpi4a/assets/unbox/assemble_ok.png)

 ## Booting the board